Orthopaedic Oncology – Bone Cancer Treatment

 - Langerhan Cell Histiocytosis and rare lesions of the bone.

-- Advanced surgeries like ECRT (Extracorporeal radiation therapy) where the bone containing tumor is operated and removed in the operation theatre.
+- Advanced surgeries like ECRT (Extracorporeal radiation therapy) where the bone containing the tumor is operated and removed in the operation theatre.
 It is then sent to the radiation department immediately, where radiation treatment is given for 25 minutes, while the patient is still in the operation theatre under anaesthesia.
 After receiving the bone back, it is put back into the body with a metal implant(plate).

 - Undiagnosed pain in the limbs, spine, pelvis.